neall/js-slideengine/README.md

 1. Copy or rename template.html
 2. Edit the HTML file, giving each slide the "slide" class.
 3. Optionally edit user.js and user.css.

+Use textareas for your JavaScript code.
+To avoid strange browser behavior on page reload, give each textarea a unique name.